LEO-UMCG/Visual_Hallucinations_Classification/README.md

   * Testing the pipeline on a dataset comprised of 45 individuals with schizophrenia and healthy controls.

   * Assessing five feature extraction methods for detection of lifetime VH, considering classification accuracy as well as interpretability of the feature weights.

-The results of this research were condensed into the master's thesis titled "Towards Automatic Classification of Lifetime Visual Hallucinations in Psychosis using Resting-State fMRI" (2023), which was also made available in this GitHub repository.

-This project was supervised by Ashkan Nejad, Andreea I. Sburlea, and Frans W. Cornelissen at the Rijksuniversiteit Groningen and the University Medical Center Groningen (UMCG).
+This project was conducted together with Ashkan Nejad, Andreea I. Sburlea, and Frans W. Cornelissen at the Rijksuniversiteit Groningen and the University Medical Center Groningen (UMCG).

 Author information:

 Helena Luise Hazeu

-Rijksuniversiteit Groningen (Masters Computational Cognitive Science)
+Rijksuniversiteit Groningen

 July 2023